Education in the Soviet Union: History

 In Imperial Russia, according to the 1897 Population Census, literate people made up 28.4 percent of the population.
-Literacy levels of women were a mere 13%.
+A mere 13% of women were literate.

-In the first year after the Bolshevik revolution, the schools were left very much to their own devices due to the ongoing civil war.
-People's Commissariat for Education directed its attention solely towards introducing political propaganda into the schools and forbidding religious teaching.
-In the autumn of 1918 the Uniform Labour School Regulations were issued.
-From October 1, 1918 all types of schools came under Commissariat for Education and were designated by the name Uniform Labour School.
-They were divided into two standards: the first for children from 8 to 13, and the second for children from 14 to 17.
-During the 8th Party Congress of 1919, the creation of the new Socialist system of education was said to be the major aim of the Soviet government.
-After that, Soviet school policy was the subject of numerous radical changes.
+In the first year after the 1917 Bolshevik revolution, the schools were left very much to their own devices due to the ongoing civil war of 1917–1923.
+The People's Commissariat for Education directed its attention solely towards introducing political propaganda into the schools and forbidding religious teaching.
+In the autumn of 1918 the Uniform Labour School Regulations were issued for the RSFSR.

+From October 1, 1918, all types of schools came under Commissariat for Education and were designated by the name "Uniform Labour School".
+They were divided into two levels: the first for children from 8 to 13, and the second for children from 14 to 17.
+During the 8th Party Congress in March 1919, the creation of the new socialist system of education was said to be the major aim of the Soviet government.
+After that, Soviet school policy underwent numerous radical changes.

-The 1st World War, Russian Civil War and the War communism years led to a sharp drop in the number of schools and enrolled students.
-Whereas in 1914, 91% of the children were receiving instruction in the schools, in 1918 figure dropped to 62%, in 1919 to 49% and in 1920 to 24.9%.
+The period of the First World War (1914–1918), of the Russian Civil War (1917–1923) and of war communism (1918–1921) led to sharp drops in the number of schools and of enrolled students.
+Whereas in 1914, 91% of the children were receiving instruction in schools, in 1918 figure dropped to 62%, in 1919 to 49% and in 1920 to 24.9%.
 As a result, illiteracy grew rapidly.